betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.AggregateBase.md

 - Paste text into your new document, as a starting point.
 Then edit as you like.
 - Continue following instructions in [How To Contribute](../HowToContribute.md).

+To incorporate images, see the guidelines in the [Better Scientific Software images repository](https://github.com/betterscientificsoftware/images/blob/master/README.md).

 See also [ResourceTemplate.AggregateSubresource](ResourceTemplate.AggregateSubresource.md).

 A template for a new resource that can be handled effectively in a single file, rather than as an aggregate, is: